mIcHyAmRaNe/okadminfinder/README.rst

 In Future
 ---------
 #.
-Config file with network params, like proxy, headers etc.
+Config file with network params, headers, random-agents etc.
 #.
 Multithreading work, for faster work.
 Adding more potential admin panel pages
 #.
 Console work with params, like: okadminfinder -u --proxy --threads